 - These swap and government bond RICs are general RICs describing the specific instruments and their available tenor points within Refinitiv's data universe.
-To access specific tenor points, use is made of tenor specific RICs according to the following conventions: - o for SWP RICs: remove the "IRS="-part of the RIC and append the code for the tenor of interest using convention "XX=", where XX can be "1M", "3M",..., "1Y",...,"50Y" according to the available tenors from the general RIC.
+To access specific tenor points, use is made of tenor specific RICs according to the following conventions: - for SWP RICs: remove the "IRS="-part of the RIC and append the code for the tenor of interest using convention "XX=", where XX can be "1M", "3M",..., "1Y",...,"50Y" according to the available tenors from the general RIC.
 For example: "EURAB6E10Y=" is the RIC for the 10 year EUR par swap rate of interest.
 Note: for the Mexican peso the relevant XX-parts are "13M", "26M", "39M", "52M", "65M", "91M", "130M", "195M" and "260M". - For GVT RICs: the general RIC to access a specific tenor point is "CCGOVXXZ=R", where CC is in general the two letter ISO3166-code and XX is analogue to the SWP tenor coding convention.
 Example: "USGOV5YZ=R" is the RIC for the 5 year USD zero government bond yield of interest.
-Exception: for Chile the CC-part used is actually "CLP". - A list of all instrument and tenor specific RICs used in the full process to calculate all (sub)results of interest (i.e. basic risk free rates, LTAS, CRA etc.) is available in a separate Excel file named "RFR_InputData_Refinitiv.xlsx" on EIOPA's website. - Refinitiv's identifiers.
-Fields "Universal Close Price" (GVT) and "Mid Price" (SWP) for Datascope Select RICs, field "Average of Bid and Ask" for TickHistory RICs and "Trade Price" for the TickHistory Nykredit RICs. - Where the field "Universal Close Price" returns discount factors (GVT), the data is converted to the underlying annually compounded spot rates before application, where relevant, of the credit risk adjustment. - Although the EUR zero government bond yields are available from Refinitiv (RIC: 0#EUGOVZBMK=ECB), it should be noted that the underlying data are not always perfectly aligned with the ECB Euro-Area-All-Bonds source data available from the ECB statistical data warehouse (SDW).
-Therefore, the EUR zero government bond yields are being downloaded directly from the ECB SDW.

-69. Specific cases are:
+Exception: for Chile the CC-part used is actually "CLP". - Refinitiv's identifiers.
+Fields "Universal Close Price" (GVT and Nykredit indices) and "Mid Price" (SWP) for Datascope Select RICs. - Where the field "Universal Close Price" returns discount factors (GVT), the data is converted to the underlying annually compounded spot rates before application, where relevant, of the credit risk adjustment. - Although the EUR zero government bond yields are available from Refinitiv (RIC: 0#EUGOVZBMK=ECB), it should be noted that the underlying data are not always perfectly aligned with the ECB Euro-Area-All-Bonds source data available from the ECB statistical data warehouse (SDW).
+Therefore, the EUR zero government bond yields are being downloaded directly from the ECB SDW. - 69.
+Specific cases are:

-- (a) The Norwegian currency, whose 1 year interest rate is based on swaps with floating NIBOR 03 months (RIC NOKAB3O1Y=), while the rest of interest rates are based on NIBOR 06 months. - (b) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - (c) For the Bulgarian lev and the Danish krone the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.
+- (a) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - (b) For the Bulgarian lev and the Danish krone the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.